 What does a Police Officer do?

-The specific duties of a police officer largely depend on where they are located.
-In large cities, officers are usually assigned very specific job duties or will be assigned to a fraud, murder, drug-trafficking, or rape unit.
+The duties of a police officer largely depend on where they are located.
+In large cities, officers are usually given very specific job duties or will be assigned to a fraud, murder, drug-trafficking, or rape unit.
 Each unit has a specific goal, and the officers within the unit are trained solely for that objective.

 Police officers may give a warning or citation or, if the offence is serious, they have the authority to arrest and detain a suspect.
-Precarious circumstances may arise if the suspect carries a weapon, takes a hostage, or flees in an attempt to resist arrest.
+Dangerous circumstances may arise if the suspect carries a weapon, takes a hostage, or flees in an attempt to resist arrest.
 Police officers, however, are trained to defend both themselves and possible victims.
-Ultimately, they keep streets and neighbourhoods safe, even if that safety requires them to engage in situations where they may have to put their lives on the line.
+They keep streets and neighbourhoods safe, even if that safety requires them to be in situations where they may have to put their lives on the line.

-Detectives, or officers working in a special unit, spend most of their time working on detailed investigations.
-They work daily to gather tangible evidence of drug trafficking, terrorist activity, and other crimes.
-Police officers may work undercover or through an informant; sometimes simply observing, monitoring, and recording the activities of known criminals is enough to gather necessary evidence for an indictment.
+Detectives, or officers working in a special unit, spend most of their time working on specific investigations.
+They work to gather evidence of drug trafficking, terrorist activity, and other crimes.
+They may work undercover or through an informant.
+Sometimes simply observing, monitoring, and recording the activities of known criminals is enough to gather necessary evidence for an indictment.
 Most substantial evidence, however, is obtained through the interrogation of both criminals and witnesses.

 Before and after their work in the field, police officers spend the largest portion of their time writing reports and keeping accurate records.
 The records they keep are often the only evidence in a court case.
 Without it, some criminals cannot be convicted, so it is extremely important for officers to complete their paperwork thoroughly and promptly.
-Additionally, when police officers witness a crime, they are frequently called to testify in court.
+Additionally, when police officers witness a crime, they are often called to testify in court.